iv461/icey/icey/doc/source/getting_started.md

 MAKEFLAGS="-j4" colcon build --packages-select icey icey_examples --cmake-args -DCMAKE_BUILD_TYPE=Release
 ```

-In the following,

 # Your first ICEY-Node

-In the following, we will assume you are already familiar writing ROS nodes in C++ (See [Ófficial ROS Tutorials](https://docs.ros.org/en/jazzy/Tutorials/Beginner-Client-Libraries.html)).
+In the following, we will assume you are already familiar writing ROS nodes in C++ (See [Official Client library Tutorials](https://docs.ros.org/en/jazzy/Tutorials/Beginner-Client-Libraries.html)).

-The ICEY library has two node classes `icey::Node` and an `icey::LifecycleNode`.
+The ICEY library has two node classes: `icey::Node` and an `icey::LifecycleNode`.
 To create new nodes, you use the `icey::create_node(argc, argv, <node_name>)` function.
-This function does simply create a node with `std::make_shared`, but calls `rclcpp::init` beforehand if needed, so that you don't have to do it
+This function does simply create a node with `std::make_shared`, but calls `rclcpp::init` beforehand if needed, so that you don't have to do it.

 ```cpp
 #include <icey/icey.hpp>